The Hubble PanCET program: Transit and Eclipse Spectroscopy of the Strongly Irradiated Giant Exoplanet WASP-76b: Observations and Data Analysis

 After removing satellite-contaminated exposures, we use the Ramp Effect Charge Trapping Eliminator (RECTE) algorithm developed by \cite{zhou17} to mitigate the ramp effect.
 RECTE is a physically motivated model based on detector charge trapping properties.
 For more detailed description of RECTE see \citep{zhou17} and the online documentation\footnote{https://recte.readthedocs.io }.
 One major advantage of RECTE compared to other ramp-effect correcting methods based on template and fitting of empirical functions is the capability to correct for the first orbit of the observations.
 The first orbit has often been discarded in past analyses due to its extreme ramp shape comparing to the subsequent four orbits \citep{deming13, kreidberg15}.
 Recovering that additional out-of-transit orbit allows us to better determine the baseline flux and obtain more precise transit depth values.

 We used the BATMAN light curve model \citep{kreidberg15b} in combination with RECTE to measure the transit depth at each spectral bin.
+Orbital inclination and $a/R_{star}$ were both fixed at the best-fit values derived in this paper during the fit.
+We calculated the relevant limb darkening coefficients with ATLAS stellar models the same way as the STIS dataset.
 There are five free parameters from RECTE: intrinsic flux ($f$), slow ($E_{s,tot}$), and fast ($E_{f,tot}$) charge traps populations, slow ($\eta_s$) and fast ($\eta_f$) charge trapping efficiency.
 Together they model the varying exponential ramp effect from the charge trapping process in the HST/WFC3 detectors.
 The slight vertical shift from forward and backward scans cause an observed flux difference between adjacent (Fig \ref{fig:transit_wl}) exposures which is corrected through fitting a constant offset value.
 There is also a linear visit-long slope which is fit with two slope coefficients for forward and backward scans.
 Given our re-fit of the orbital parameters that determine the shape of the transit, the BATMAN fit has two free parameters, the transit center time and transit depth.
 Therefore, a total of 10 free parameters were used in the MCMC to fit for the white light transit.
 The transit center time from the white light fit is adopted when subsequently fitting transit curves at each wavelength.